Math and Stat Center - MSC

 Gallatin College Courses: M021-M121, M005-M105, M063, M088, M090

 CLS Courses: M105, M121, M132, M133, M151, M161, M165, M166, M171, M172, M181, M182, M221, M234, M273, M274, M283, & M284.

 STAT216, STAT217, & STAT332.

-Our staff is comprised of undergradute tutors and Department of Mathematical Sciences Instructors.
-These Instructors consist of both Mathematical Sciences graduate students as well as various teaching faculty.
+Our staff is comprised of undergraduate tutors, Department of Mathematical Sciences Instructors, and Gallatin College Instructors.
+These Instructors consist of both graduate students and teaching faculty.

-These undergraduate tutors have taken mathematics courses at least through M172 and come from a variety of majors such as mathematics, mathematics education, and engineering.
-We have between 4-8 tutors on staff at all times and the combined experience typically covers most course levels at any given time.
+These undergraduate tutors come from a variety of majors such as mathematics, mathematics education, and engineering.
+We have between 5-9 tutors on staff at all times and the combined experience typically covers most course levels at any given time.